Alhosam2001/Tank-Walker/README.md

 Implemented player or AI control logic for navigation and combat scenarios Focused on scalable and reusable architecture for future robotics or vehicle-based systems

-you can try the game by downloading it
+you can try the game by downloading it from releases from the right side of the main tank walker window (tank walker.zip)